timescale/docs/cloud/service-operations/high-availability.md

 ### Triggering a switchover

 1. Connect to your primary as `tsdbadmin` or another user a part of the `tsdbowner` group.
-2. Connect to the `postgres` database: `\c postgres`.
+1. Connect to the `postgres` database: `\c postgres`.
 You should see this in your terminal:

     ```sql
     tsdb=> \c postgres
     postgres=>
     ```

-4. See if your instance is currently in recovery: `select pg_is_in_recovery();`
+1. See if your instance is currently in recovery: `select pg_is_in_recovery();`
-5. Check which node is currently your primary:
+1. Check which node is currently your primary:
     `select * from pg_stat_replication;`
-6. Note the `application_name`.
+1. Note the `application_name`.
 This will be your service ID followed by the node.
 The important part is the `-an-0` or `-an-1`.
-7. Schedule a failover: `CALL tscloud.cluster_switchover();`.
-By default this will schedule it to occur in 30s.
+1. Schedule a failover: `CALL tscloud.cluster_switchover();`.
+By default this schedules it to occur in 30s.
 You can also define the time by passing an interval, e.g.: `CALL tscloud.cluster_switchover('15 seconds'::INTERVAL);`
-8. Wait for the failover to occur.
+1. Wait for the failover to occur.
-9. Check which node is your primary again: `select * from pg_stat_replication;` You will get notices that your connection was reset:
+1. Check which node is your primary again: `select * from pg_stat_replication;` You should see a notice that your connection has been reset:

     ```sql
     FATAL:  terminating connection due to administrator command
     SSL connection has been closed unexpectedly
     The connection to the server was lost.
 Attempting reset: Succeeded.
     ```

-10. Check the `application_name`.
+1. Check the `application_name`.
 If initially your primary was `-an-1` before, it should now be `-an-0`.
 If it was `-an-0`, it should now be `-an-1`.
 You can also connect to the HA replica and check its node using a similar process.

 </Procedure>

 ## Rapid recovery

 Rapid recovery is the default for all services on Timescale Cloud.
 By decoupling compute and storage, Timescale Cloud can take different approaches to different types of failures, rather than always recovering from backup.
 In particular,